sim31/frapps/concepts/apps/of2/README.md

 [More details here](./UPGRADE_PATH.md).

 ## Feedback
-If you have any feedback about this please share it in [Optimism Fractal Discord server](https://discord.gg/dJgrP8ekYC)
+If you have any feedback about this please share it in [Optimism Fractal Discord server](https://discord.gg/dJgrP8ekYC) or create an issue here on Github.